BEST LABOR DAY SPECIAL EVENTS

-If you’re not away at Burning Man, you might want to attend one of these local festivals.
-Note that BART is not operating to San Francisco this weekend.
+If you’re not away at Burning Man, you might want to attend one of these local festivals over Labor Day weekend.

-Sausalito Art Festival Sunday and Monday.
+Sausalito Art Festival Saturday, Sunday, and Monday.
+In Marinship Park, Sausalito.
+Fee.
 No pets.
 This juried show features accomplished artists from around the country along with live music and a beer garden.

-Scottish Highland Gathering & Games In Pleasanton.
-Sunday.
+Scottish Highland Gathering & Games Saturday and Sunday.
+At Alameda County Fairgrounds, Pleasanton.
+Fee.
 The world’s largest Celtic festival has been going strong since 1866!
 Entertainment includes Irish step dancing, sheep dog trials, Clydesdale horses, birds of prey demos, whisky tasting, and six stages.

 image courtesy of venue

-Ardenwood Historic Farm /14th Annual Historic Rail Fair.
+19th Annual Historic Rail Fair at Ardenwood Historic Farm Saturday, Sunday, and Monday.
 In Fremont.
-Sunday and Monday.
-The rail fair includes antique steam locomotives, an 1890 steam porter engine, train rides, and hand car rides, plus displays of garden and model railroads, rail yard equipment, and more.
+Fee.
+The rail fair includes antique steam locomotives, an 1890 steam porter engine, train rides, and hand-car rides, plus displays of garden and model railroads, rail yard equipment, and more.
 There will also be food for sale, live music, and a hobo game for children.

 image courtesy of venue

-Kings Mountain Art Fair In Woodside.
-Sunday and Monday.
+Kings Mountain Art Fair Saturday, Sunday, and Monday.
+In Woodside.
 Free.
 No pets.
-Artists display their wares in the redwoods.
+Artists display their wares under the redwoods.
 Also, the Cook Shack serves up breakfast and lunch, kids get a special area, and you can meet firefighters.

-Millbrae Art & Wine Festival Sunday.
+Millbrae Art & Wine Festival Saturday and Sunday.
+Along Broadway Ave., Millbrae.
 Free.
 No pets.
-This 45th annual festival has more than 200 artists, 20 food vendors, live entertainment, and a kids’ area.
+This 48th annual festival has more than 200 artists, 20 food vendors, live entertainment, and a kids’ area.
 This year Mardi Gras is the theme.